December 1 to March 31

 Group Size

-There is no minimum, and twelve (12) is the maximum group size in winter as in summer.
-Those wishing to camp and/or climb solo (alone) must submit their completed Winter Use Registration Form with the original reservation request, or with the Chimney Pond Ranger if climbing solo but functioning as a member of a pre-existing camping group.
+There is no minimum, and twelve (12) is the maximum group size in the Park.
+Those who are registered as part of a group but wish to climb solo (alone) must submit a separate Winter Use Registration Form to the Chimney Pond Ranger.
 Submission of this form does not authorize a winter climber to participate in unprotected free solo climbing on technical terrain (routes that would normally be climbed with the use of ropes and means of protection).

 Travel Time

 Simply put, winter travel will take longer than summer travel.
-A basic rule of thumb is to expect to travel approximately two miles per hour in a small group, plus: ½ hour per thousand feet of elevation gain, ½ hour per mile for carrying a heavy pack or towing a sled, and ½ hour per mile for trail-breaking in deep snow.
+A basic guideline is to expect to travel approximately two miles per hour in a small group, plus: ½ hour per thousand feet of elevation gain, ½ hour per mile for carrying a heavy pack or towing a sled, and ½ hour per mile for trail-breaking in deep snow.

 Camping in Winter